gaetansels/windows-server-nerdnest-lab-2/documentation.md

 **The OU is used for structure and policies, not for assigning permissions.**

 Summary of "A" make accounts in DC "Users and computers" :
--OU=Directie --> Lowie
+- OU=Directie --> Lowie
--OU=Boekhouding --> Maud, Sile
+- OU=Boekhouding --> Maud, Sile
--OU=IT --> Louise, Emma
+- OU=IT --> Louise, Emma

-Accounts ; first lets start off by making sure the following acounts are in the OU's :
+Accounts; first lets start off by making sure the following accounts are in the OU's :

-TOOLS --> Acount Directory Users and Computers --> OUallusers --> RMK --> New User --> ....
+TOOLS --> Account Directory Users and Computers --> OUallusers --> RMK --> New User --> ....

 The Accounts will be created for all the above-mentioned users in their OU.